scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 The contents of these files can be copied and pasted into the `bulk add` text area of the Voice In Plus configuration GUI.

 ### Construction of interactive quizzes
-We developed interactive quizzes to aid the mastery of the *Voice In Plus* syntax.
+We developed an interactive quiz to aid the mastery of the *Voice In Plus* syntax.
-We wrote the quiz as a Python script that can run in the terminal or in Jupyter notebooks.
+We wrote the quiz as a Python script that can run interactively in the terminal or Jupyter notebooks.
-We stored each question, answer, and explanation triple in a tuple because tuples are immutable.
-We stored the tuples in a list because lists are sortable.
-The quiz randomizes the order of the questions upon restart, ensuring a fresh and challenging experience every time.
+The quiz randomizes the order of the questions upon restart, ensuring a fresh experience every time.
-When you fail to answer a question correctly, the quiz provides feedback, giving you the opportunity to learn from your mistakes and improve.
+When you encounter a question you cannot answer, the quiz steps in to provide feedback, empowering you to learn from your mistakes and improve.
-Recycling the wrongly answered questions builds the recall of the correct answers.
+Your wrongly answered questions are recycled during the current quiz session to allow you to answer the question correctly.
+This repetition helps build recall of the correct answers.
-The number of questions in a quiz was limited to 40 to avoid exhausting the user.
+We set a limit of 40 questions per quiz, allowing you to pace your learning and avoid exhaustion.

 ### Availability of the libraries and quizzes
 We tested the libraries using Jupyter Lab version 4.2 and Python 3.12 installed from MacPorts.